FireflyMigration/firefly-doc/01-Development/01-Developer-Guide/00-Welcome-to-Visual-Studio-and-the-Migrated-Application/index.md

+keywords: Migrated solution overview
-﻿In this article we'll review the migrated solution and it's different parts
+In this article we'll review the migrated solution and it's different parts

 **Solution Structure**